aws/amazon-genomics-cli/site/content/en/docs/Tutorials/walkthrough.md

 draft: false
 weight: 10
 description: >
-    Demonstrates installation and using the essential functions of AGC
+    Demonstrates installation and using the essential functions of Amazon Genomics CLI
 ---

 ## Prerequisites